singularityhub/sregistry/docs/pages/plugins/google_build/README.md

 ...
 ```

-You can create custom [Google Application Credentials](https://cloud.google.com/docs/authentication/getting-started) for your server in the browser, and then if you are on a Google Cloud instance you can scp (with gcloud) using the command line as follows:
+You can create custom [Google Application Credentials](https://cloud.google.com/docs/authentication/getting-started) for your server in the browser, and it will be enough to make the service account
+a project owner.
+If you are on a Google Cloud instance you can scp (with gcloud) using the command line as follows:

 ```bash
 $ gcloud compute scp [credentials].json $USER@[INSTANCE]:/tmp --project [PROJECT]
 ```

 Optional and required variables are written in detail in the dummy_secrets.py file.
 If you need more information, you can read [the Google Cloud Build page](https://singularityhub.github.io/sregistry-cli/client-google-build).

 Keep in mind that the path to the Google credentials file must be
 within the container (/code is the root folder that is bound to the filesystem).